Skip to main content

 Because now there's a third category.
 Not human.
 Not bot.
 Something new: an authorized actor — trusted by a real person, acting on their behalf, with explicit consent, for a specific purpose, for a limited time.

-PayClaw is KYA infrastructure — Know Your Agent.
+kyaLabs is K.Y.A. infrastructure — Know Your Agent.
 The verification layer that answers: Who is this agent acting for?
 What does it intend to do?
 Is it authorized to do it?

 Our Commitments